 Raspberries are best planted in early spring when they are still dormant.
 If digging them up from someone else, prune the canes back to about 1 foot so the roots do not have to support as much growth.

-Plant in rows or clusters about 2 feet apart, making sure that you can harvest them easily.
-For example, we have 3 rows and can reach in and pick from both sides, reaching in 2 feet.
-If they are planted against a fence or wall, make 2 rows at the most so you can reach in to get the berries.
+Plant in rows or clusters about 2 feet apart, ensuring you can harvest them easily.
+For example, plant three rows if you can reach in and pick from both sides, extending your reach to 2 feet.
+If they are planted against a fence or wall, make two rows at most, so you can reach in to pick the berries.
 Planting in a single row with pathways in between makes harvesting easier.
-Choose what works best for your location.
+Select the option that works best for your location.

 Keep the roots moist at planting time, and water well after planting.
-Raspberries do not like dry feet; remember the forest environment where the soil is usually moist.
+Raspberries do not like dry feet; remember the forest environment where the soil is usually damp.

 Pruning raspberry canes

-Regular cane raspberries produce berries on last year’s growth.
-These are the most common, traditional varieties around.
-They can be red, purple, or yellow in color.
-In our cold climate, we prune regular cane raspberries in early spring before the plants develop leaves.
-Keeping the old canes over winter provides more support from heavy wind or snowfall.
+Regular cane raspberries are the most common, traditional varieties.
+They produce berries on last year’s growth.
+The berries can be red, purple, or yellow in color.
+In our cold climate, we prune regular cane raspberries in early spring, before the plants have developed leaves.
+Provide the old canes with additional support over the winter to protect them against heavy winds or snowfall.

 When it is time to prune, remove all old canes.
 It is easy to see which are alive and which are dead.
-The old canes are usually lighter in color and would break if you bent them.
+The old canes are usually lighter in color and would break if bent.
+They also have side shots, another easy indicator.

-First, remove the old canes by cutting them close to the ground.
-Then, you can see better what the new growth looks like.
-Remove all weak canes, leaving only sturdy and healthy canes.
-If it is an old, very established plant, like ours, you can leave 4 canes per plant.
-Now, also remove canes that are too close together.
-You want to have about 9-10 canes per meter (3 feet).
+Once the old canes are cut close to the ground, you can better assess the new growth.
+Remove all weak canes, as they are often suckers that attempt to grow new plants, eventually overgrowing the raspberry patch.
+Only leave sturdy and healthy canes.
+For very established plants, you can leave up to four canes per plant.
+Additionally, remove canes that are too close together.
+Aim for 9-10 canes per meter (or about 3 feet) in a row of raspberries.

-Growing up, we always trimmed the tops of the regular canes.
-It seems to result in bigger berries but may reduce the overall harvest.
-Try both methods to see which you prefer.
+My parents taught me always to trim the tops of the regular canes.
+This seems to result in larger berries, but it may reduce the overall harvest.
+Try both methods to see which one you prefer.

-Primal cane raspberries are cut right to the ground in late fall.
-They produce fruit on new growth.
-They are a great choice in areas with heavy wind and or snow load that tends to break the canes during the winter months.
-The Polka variety that we grow also needs winter protection.
-Otherwise, we do not rim primal cane raspberries.
+Primocane raspberries should be cut down to the ground in late fall, as they produce fruit on new growth.
+They are an excellent choice for areas prone to heavy winds or snow loads that can break the canes during winter.
+The Polka variety we grow also requires winter protection.
+To safeguard them, use the old canes and apply mulch to cover the row.

 Raspberry canes do benefit from support.
 It also makes it easier to pick them.